auxoncorp/modality-probe/modality-probe-cli/README.md

             NOTE: If an identifier is used in the string and that field is not available on the event, it will be replaced by an empty string.
+        --from <from>
+            Provide an event coordinate as a starting point for the filters that require it

         --probe <probe>
             The probe to target.
 If no probe is given, the log from all probes is interleaved

         --radius <radius>
             Filter a whole graph down to the radius around a specific event.

-            Radius takes an event coordinate and the length of the radius around that coordinate to be included in the output.
+            Takes a number used as the “size” of the radius—the number of events on any path in either direction that should be included in the output.

-            It takes the form:

-            <coord>,<radius>

-            Where <coord> is a colon separated event coordinate such as 1:2:3:4.
+            Requires `--from`.
     -r, --report <report>
             The path to the collected trace
 ```